 - Building and maintaining chatbots that interact with customers

-- Developing AI-driven solutions that mimic human behavior to automize repetitive tasks
+- Developing AI-driven solutions to automate repetitive tasks

-- Building, training, and perfecting machine learning models
+- Building, training, and optimizing machine learning models

-- Building recommendation engines for shopping sites, streaming services, and others
+- Creating recommendation engines for shopping sites, streaming services, etc.

 - Developing pipelines that structure data for AI processes

-If you’re interested in becoming an AI engineer, you should have strong programming skills, a mathematical background (especially in linear algebra, probability, and statistics), work with big data technologies, and have hands-on experience in building machine and deep learning algorithms.
+The AI engineer job outlook is bright, but this career path is demanding.
+It requires strong programming skills, a mathematical background (linear algebra, probability, and statistics), big data skills, and hands-on experience in building machine and deep learning algorithms.

 Best Jobs in AI: Next Steps

-Artificial intelligence plays a very significant role in shaping the future of business and society.
-Its impact on different industries is only expected to increase in the coming years, as more data and computational resources become available.
+Artificial intelligence plays a significant role in shaping the future of business and society.
+And its impact will increase as more data and computational resources become available.